araddon/dateparse/README.md

 [![Build Status](https://travis-ci.org/araddon/dateparse.svg?branch=master)](https://travis-ci.org/araddon/dateparse)
 [![Go ReportCard](https://goreportcard.com/badge/araddon/dateparse)](https://goreportcard.com/report/araddon/dateparse)

 **MM/DD/YYYY VS DD/MM/YYYY** Right now this uses mm/dd/yyyy WHEN ambiguous if this is not desired behavior, use `ParseStrict` which will fail on ambiguous date strings.

-**Timezones** The location your server is configured affects the results!
-See example or https://play.golang.org/p/IDHRalIyXh and last paragraph here https://golang.org/pkg/time/#Parse.
+This can be adjusted using the `PreferMonthFirst` parser option.

 ```go